DhanashriWadile/Serverless_Notes_App/README.md

 If you like this project:

-🌟 Star the repository
+⭐ Star this repository
-🍴 Fork the project
+🍴 Fork this repository
 📢 Share with others

 ---